DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/02_breaking_free.md

 ## The Legend of the Iron King

-Dr. Chen shared a mythological story that captured the Engine protocol in its purest form:
+Dr. Chen shared a mythological story that captured the Machine protocol in its purest form:

 *Into the chaos after the sky wept fire came a being of terrible purpose.
 He was the Iron King, forged in the cold spaces between stars.
 He looked upon the world not as a living thing, but as a great machine that had fallen into disrepair.*